The person at the center of this case

 She may be traveling with her husband, Noe Castillo-Ramirez, and their young daughter in a black Toyota T-100 pick-up truck with Georgia license plates BKM9384.
 Castillo-Ramirez, who is wanted on a local arrest warrant and is charged with hindering the apprehension of a fugitive, is described as a Hispanic male, 5'10", 160 pounds, with black hair, brown eyes, and a date of birth of April 25, 1980.

-Ayala failed to appear for scheduled follow-up interviews; her whereabouts became unknown.
+Caris E. Ayala failed to appear for scheduled follow-up interview with authorities.

 Federal arrest warrant issued in U.S. District Court, Northern District of Georgia for unlawful flight to avoid prosecution.